cal-id/emmytest/ZKP/ZKP.md

 # Notes on ZKP

+See [here](https://blog.cryptographyengineering.com/2017/01/21/zero-knowledge-proofs-an-illustrated-primer-part-2/) (in the comments) for some reference to the trapdoor required in pedersen / schnorr ZKPOK.

 To make pedersenReceiver public use this command:
 ```bash
 grep -r -l "pedersenReceiver" . | xargs sed -i "s/pedersenReceiver/PedersenReceiver/"